-De-addiction centers are mushrooming everywhere in Kerala, as seen by the prominent billboard advertisements. in both rural and urban areas.
+De-addiction centers are mushrooming everywhere in Kerala, as seen by the prominent billboard advertisementsn both rural and urban areas.
 In 1988, there was only one de-addiction center in Kerala (Manickam, 2018).
-At present there are several de-addiction centers in each district.
+At present there are several de-addiction centers in each district When alcohol consumption increases over the year, de-addiction centers are also growing faster.
+Recently in Kerala, there are rapid increases in the number of centers (Manoj, 2016).
 At the same time in India, there are is a larger gap between people who need treatment, and those who receive treatment ( Ministry of Social Justice and Empowerment, Government of India, 2019).
 A national household survey conducted by NIMHANS (2013) found that one in seven alcohol users in Kerala are below 21 years old.
 The study also pointed out that according to the Indian Psychiatric Society, the flagship body of professional psychiatrists in India, heavy alcohol use triggers the rise of other psychotic disorders such as depression and schizophrenia.
 In Kerala de-addiction centers are located in (most private and government hospitals.
 In addition, there are separate de-addiction clinics as well.
-While the treatment process is the same in all the centers the duration varies.
+While the treatment process is the same in all the centers, the duration varies.
 Some private hospitals have ten days of treatment.
 In all districts, government hospitals have a de-addiction ward as part of the psychiatry department.
 The duration of treatment in government hospitals and mental health hospitals is 21 days.
 Some religious/charitable institutions have 21-45 days of treatment.
 Some hospitals require a ward to accompany the patient; some do not.
 This is all dependent upon hospital rules and regulations.

 The first phase of the treatment is detoxification i.e., the period during which the patient is medically supervised and managed through physical withdrawal from the substance.
 During this phase, psychological help via counselling to the patient and family, either individually, or in groups, or couples is given.
 In the next phase, follow-up and counselling are continued while focusing on avoiding relapses.
 In the last phase, therapies help to developing new coping skills for healthy relationships.
 A drug-free lifestyle, employment and money management also follow.